 Where can I sell gold near me?

-Jewelry stores and pawn shops typically buy gold.
+Jewelry stores, cash-for-gold outfits and pawn shops typically buy gold.
 This may be the quickest route to getting cash for your gold, due to low competition in local markets and the overhead of maintaining a retail store, selling your gold locally may not get you the most money.

 However, you are free to shop around and negotiate and see what you can get for your gold.